Asking the Right Questions: Improving Reasoning with Generated Stepping Stones: Experiments

 The experiment section is divided into the following parts.
-First, we run ARQ as an inference-time approach on existing LLMs and compare it with baselines that include similar problem-generation components (\cref{sec:inference-avg}).
-Then, we focus on good stepping stones to show that asking the \emph{right} stepping-stone questions is substantially more beneficial (\cref{sec:good-stone}), and that these good stepping stones benefit solvers of varying strength (\cref{sec:transfer}).
-These two properties lay the foundation for the post-training experiments (\cref{sec:post-train}), where we fine-tune LLMs to generate better stepping stones.
-Finally, we extend ARQ to multiple stepping stones and evaluate two instantiations of this idea using both off-the-shelf LLMs and our post-trained LLMs.
+First recall that in~\cref{sec:limitation-inference-only}, we demonstrated that running ARQ on existing LLMs bring limited improvement compared to methods like Self-Refine when averaged over 20 individual runs where each run has its own stepping stone.
+In ~\cref{sec:good-stone}, we examine the score of individual stones generated with different LLMs as the stone generator.
+We show that existing LLMs generate a mixture of good and bad stepping stones, and that the good stepping stones are more helpful towards solving the target problem.
+Then, in \cref{sec:transfer}, we show that under our scoring system, the best stepping stones are not merely overfitting to a particular solver.
+Their benefit transfers to solvers of varying strength.
+The strong benefit of good stepping stones and their transferability lay the foundation for the post-training experiments in \cref{sec:post-train}, where we fine-tune LLMs to generate better stepping stones.
+Finally, we extend ARQ to multiple stepping stones and evaluate two instantiations of this idea using both off-the-shelf LLMs and our fine-tuned LLMs.